Too Many Bears For A Top?

 One thing to consider is there have always been bears, and always will be.
 The 2000 top had euphoria - more than you would find today - but many of the pros sold early, and those who continued to play were under no illusions the market was overvalued.
 They were operating under the 'greater fool theory'.

-During the 2009-2017 bull market the crash calls have been relentless, but there are a few reasons for this.
+During the 2009-2017 bull market, the crash calls have been relentless, but there are a few reasons for this.

 Firstly, anyone can tweet, write a blog, or find an audience for their market call.
 The amount of crash calls have grown exponentially, but so has market commentary of all kinds.